kdgregory/log4j-aws-appenders/README.md

 why not reinvent several wheels, and be able to write to multiple destinations?
 It's been more than a dozen weekends since I started the project; I keep getting new ideas.

-Here are the destinations I plan to support.
-No idea how many weekends they'll take.
+Here are the destinations I (plan to) support:

 * [x] [CloudWatch Logs](docs/cloudwatch.md): basic logging that allows keyword search and time ranges
 * [x] [Kinesis Streams](docs/kinesis.md): can be used as a source for Kinesis Firehose, and thence ElasticSearch or S3 storage
 * [ ] SNS: I think it might be useful to create an "error notifier"

+In addition to the appenders, I've added a [JSON layout](docs/jsonlayout.md) to make it easier to send data to an ElasticSearch/Kibana cluster.

 ## Usage

 To use these appenders, include the `aws-appenders` JAR in your project, and configure the desired appender in your Log4J properties.
-Each appender's documentation gives an example configuration.
+Each appender's documentation gives an example configuration, and I have created an [example project](example) that writes to all of the supported destinations (along with a CloudFormation template to set up Kinesis Firehose and ElasticSearch).

 ### Dependency Versions